polkadot-developers/polkadot-docs/infrastructure/validators/operational-tasks/monitor-node.md

       - targets: ["localhost:9615"]
 ```

-With the above configuration file, the first exporter is the one that Prometheus exports to monitor
+With the preceding configuration file, the first exporter is the one that Prometheus exports to monitor
 itself.
 As we want to have more precise information about the state of the Prometheus server we
 reduced the `scrape_interval` to 5 seconds for this job.
 The parameters `static_configs` and
 `targets` determine where the exporters are running.
 The second exporter is capturing the data from